modalitysystems/modalitysoftware-docs/twa/files.md

 There are 2 exceptions to this rule.
 1. When TWA has been running without interuption for less than [FileDeltaWindowInDays] days
-   - If it's yet to scan a team within [FileDeltaWindowInDays] days, then it will fallback to a fresh Delta query for that team.
+   - If it's yet to scan that team within [FileDeltaWindowInDays] days, then it will fallback to a fresh Delta query for that team.
    - If it has scanned that team at least once in [FileDeltaWindowInDays] days, TWA will only be getting the created, modified and deleted files for that team since the earliest occurance of that team file scan in [FileDeltaWindowInDays] days.
 2. When a new team is created inside [FileDeltaWindowInDays] days
    - TWA will only be getting the created, modified and deleted files for that team since it was created.